RazvanUscatuN/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is my attempt in making rock-paper-scissors game using javascript
+This is my attempt at making a rock-paper-scissors game using javascript<br>
+Right now is working just in the console, indeed to do it better in the future